d99ss/ZipcodesWebscraping/README.md

   <p align="center">
   I realized halfway through the project that getting all the links was way better than iterating between the parent and children back and forth.
-  This step was not only efficient but prone to errors.
+  This step was not efficient and prone to crashes.

   - *Aclimação -> CEP 01526-000*
   - *Aclimação -> Next Zip code*